Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 ### Worshipful Lackey Acquisition

-**Type:** Reflexive; Week
+**Type:** Reflexive; Scene
 **Cost:** 2m

-After successfully completing an Encounter Scene with all Key Issues under their Party’s Control, those who observed the scene become enthralled by the Exalt, willing to nearly anything.

-Any who has a Resolve less than the Exalt’s Essence gains a positive Intimacy towards the Exalt for the next week, and will perform any Inconvenient tasks when asked without the need of a roll.
+The Solar’s presence alone is enough to summon a group of sycophants from any place that has at least a village-sized population.
+These lackeys become enthralled by the Solar, and are willing to do nearly anything for them.

+The Solar can use these impromptu worshipers to gain a Group Defense bonus (+2 Resolve), or may command to perform an Inconvenient task without a need for a roll.

+The individuals of the group, while denizens of the area, rarely have any special access, knowledge, or social stature that would be useful to the Solar, aside from what is common knowledge among the populace.

 ### Underling-Promoting Touch